ECO-Qube/capi-gce-demo/gcp/README-automated.md

 clusterctl init --infrastructure gcp
 ```

-Generate Cluster API config (only for doc purposes, see below note)
+Generate Cluster API config (only for documentation purposes, see below note)

 > Note: the definitions are already created and present in a single file `scheduling-dev-mgmt.yaml`, please use this one
 > instead of generating the resources yourself.